spotify/testing-game/README.md

     > python testing-game.py
     ```

-2. Mention that you write most unit units of your project on every meeting (no, don't do that).
+2. Mention that you write most unit units of your project on every meeting (no, don’t do that).

 ## Contribution